rgkrishnas/Tangle-enabled-Real-time-Water-Distribution/README.md

 # Tangle enabled Real-time Water Distribution
-## A Smart and Tamper-proof water consumption payment system
+## A Smart and Tamper-proof method for Water consumption payment system
 Detect the water consumption in real-time and make auto payment as pay per use, store and analyze the data in tangle for tamper-proof IoT data